-Taylor Maxwell hereby confirms that it does not support or deal with any business that it knows or suspects to be involved in slavery or human trafficking and that our own business operations are and will continue to remain free of slavery and human trafficking
+Taylor Maxwell hereby confirms that it does not support or deal with any business that it knows or suspects to be involved in slavery or human trafficking.
+Our business operations and supply chains are free from slavery and human trafficking and Taylor Maxwell will continue to develop our systems to ensure this continues in the future.

-Our structure, business and supply chains
+1. Our structure, business and supply chains